meloniq/language-bar-flags/readme.txt

 == Frequently Asked Questions ==

-= Why Africa is not supported? =
+= Why my country is not supported? =

-It's fresh plugin, so please, be patient, next countries will be added soon.
+Report it with details on <a href="http://wordpress.org/tags/language-bar-flags">support forum</a>.

 = My country name is translated wrong, what to do? =